irohacoding/yozora-theme/README.md

 # Yozora Theme

-A dark, relaxing theme for GNU Emacs as if you were under the moon sky.
+Yozora is a dark theme for GNU Emacs designed to create a relaxing atmosphere as if you were under the moon sky.

 ![Screenshot](screenshot.png)

 ## Installation

 1\.
-Download `yozora-theme.el` to your themes directory: `~/.emacs.d/themes/`
+Download the `yozora-theme.el` file and save it in your themes directory: `~/.emacs.d/themes/`.

 2\.
-Add the following code to your configuration file: `~/.emacs.d/init.el`
+Add the following code to your configuration file `~/.emacs.d/init.el`:

 ```elisp
 (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
 ```
 3\.
 Load the theme.
-Press the key below.
+To load the theme, type the following key command:

 `M-x` `load-theme` `RET` `yozora` `RET`

-(Optional) If you want to make it the default theme, add the following code to your `init.el`.
+(Optional) If you want to make this theme the default, add the following code to your `init.el`:

 ```elisp
 (load-theme 'yozora t)